tpauldike/my_emacs_configuration/README.md

    - Simply enter `emacs .emacs` to create it
    - Paste these configurations inside it
    - Save and exit; check to see whether it worked

+### Do you find anything hard here?
+Then do well to contact me as soon as you can, my contact details are on my [GitHub profile](https://github.com/tpauldike).
+I'll be glad to answer your questions.